 - When we make assumptions about other people, what do we base them on?
-How do those assumptions shape our interactions? - How are people's lives affected when they have to struggle to make ends meet? - When it comes to controversial issues, what role does debate play?
+How do those assumptions shape our interactions?
+How do those assumptions affect other people? - How are people's lives affected when they have to struggle to make ends meet? - When it comes to controversial issues, what role does debate play?
 How does it help?
 How does it hurt?
-What alternatives exist? - What cultural divides exist in communities?
+What alternatives to debate exist? - What cultural divides exist in communities?
 How might it be possible to bridge those divides? - What happens when a person who has felt misunderstood and alone finally feels seen and valued?